-Although the users are requested to give the H-magnitude in the MIDI OBs, this value allows IRIS to work at its best performances, thanks to an adaptive integration time algorithm.
+The users are requested to give the H-magnitude in the MIDI OBs, this value allows IRIS to work at its best performances, thanks to an adaptive integration time algorithm.
 An approximation of the H-magnitude can be found from the V-magnitude and the spectral type of the target, using the plot on Fig. 12.

 As another advantage, IRIS allows to skip the acquisition by MIDI imaging, reducing considerably the execution overheads.
 If the target is too faint for IRIS, then the acquisition by MIDI will be executed.
 Users still have to indicate which MIDI filter has to be used for acquisition, but it does not mean that MIDI acquisition exposures will be taken.
-Acquisition images are not considered as scientific data and cannot be requested by the users.